jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ## Glossary of Terms

 **Techvolution:** Philosophies frame the human experience for human minds.
 Techvolution says humans should see ourselves as technological species.
+This is not far fetched.
 Biologist characterize creaturs in part by their physical traits of an organism, such as body shape, size, color, and structure because traits are how creatures survive in their environment and harvests resources.
 Since we humans use technology to do most everything from build shelters to grow food, Techvolution says the tools we use define our place in society.
 This is especially so since the Industrial Revolution populated the world with so much technology (kind off like the Cambrian explosion did for biological life).
-Techvolution points out that humanity is subject to the same laws of evolution as all other creature. https://en.wikipedia.org/wiki/Cambrian_explosion
+Techvolution points out that humanity is subject to the same laws of evolution as all other creature, thus we must embrace it to better our futures. https://en.wikipedia.org/wiki/Cambrian_explosion

 **Mixed-Ideological Politics:** The political philosophy of Techvolution.
-Humans as a technological species harvests resources accoring to the tools the use or control.
+Humans as a technological species harvests resources according to the tools the use or control.
 The technology of the Industrial Rebolution was relatively weak.
-Huge factories, radio networks, transport, required much man-power and thus
+Huge factories, radio networks, transport, required much man-power and thus .
+We'll go into mixed-ideological politics more in its own book.

 **Bumblebee Economics:** The economics system of Techvolution.
 In evolution individual organisms are the "unit of selection".
 Meaning each creature is free to interact with the ecosystem and make its own choices.
 Since humanity operates a technological ecosystem, we must (mostly) enable individuals to do business with each other.
 This means technology must be standardized, open-source, and controlled by individuals so that the best choices made by individuals can be selected by evolution to prosper.
+We'll do into the blueprints of Bumblebee Economics in its own book, specifically written for open-source heroes to build it via God's currency.

 **Revolutions:**  A rapid, fundamental transformation of a society's class, state, ethnic or religious structures.
 This happen because people in control of techvnology refuse to let the past die and their tools fade away.
 Instead, people antagonize evolution and build up evolutionary changes that get enacted in big spurts instead of slowly.